aswil192/writeups/Lookup.md

 if __name__ == "__main__":
     enumerate_usernames()
 ```
-saved it as a python file
+Saved it as a Python file
-executed
+Executed
 ```
 chmod +x usernamesenum.py
 python3 usernamesenum.py